crowdsecurity/cs-wordpress-bouncer/docs/USER_GUIDE.md

 If enabled, Admin related requests are not protected.

 **Important notes**:
-- Admin is a frequently attacked section, and we recommend not enabling this setting to protect it.
-- In addition, note that WordPress considers certain critical public endpoints to be admin endpoints.
-As it's preferable to protect them as well, we also recommend not enabling this setting.
+We recommend to leave this setting to OFF in order to apply protection to your WordPress admin:

+- WordPress admin is a frequent target of cyber attacks.
+- Also, some critical public endpoints are considered "admin" and would be unprotected If this setting was ON.

 ***